 - Wessex & Channel Islands Region (Dorset, Hampshire, Isle of Wight, Channel Islands, Salisbury & North Wilts) email@example.com

 - West Midlands Region (West Midlands, Herefordshire, Shropshire, Warwickshire, Staffordshire, Worcestershire) firstname.lastname@example.org

 - West Pennines Region (Lancashire, Cumbria, Isle of Man) email@example.com

 Surrey Hills’ Shere Drop

-This year’s Champion Beer of Britain winner is Surrey Hills’ Shere Drop (4.2% ABV).
+The Champion Beer of Britain winner in 2019 (the last time the competition was held due to COVID-19), was Surrey Hills’ Shere Drop (4.2% ABV).

 Described as pale in colour with a subtle hint of grapefruit and lemon in the aroma, the wonderful hop bitterness is complemented by a balanced malt flavour.